balaajiSudharshanam/shipbidder/README.md

 4. material UI
 5. MongoDB

-im looking to integrate multiple modules. so far created a user module to handle user login and register
+im looking to integrate multiple modules. so far created a user module to handle user login and register and currently working in auction module.